 There are so many touch points with businesses and individuals connected with Thoroughbred Park and horse racing in Canberra.
-These include, trainers, owners, jockeys, stable hands, trackwork riders, milliners, event hire companies, food and beverage outlets, media outlets, horse transport companies, vets, farriers, florists, retail outlets, photographers, charities and not for profits.
+In addition to our core participants, which include trainers, owners, jockeys, stable hands, and trackwork riders, we also actively engage with milliners, event hire companies, food and beverage outlets, media outlets, horse transport companies, vets, farriers, florists, retail outlets, photographers, charities, and non-profits.